Should Your Child See a Doctor?

 - You have other questions or concerns

-- Mild rash or itching or penis or scrotum present less than 3 days
+- Mild rash or itching of penis or scrotum present less than 3 days

-- Purple head of the penis and healthy child (Reason: this is a normal variation)
+- Purple head of the penis and healthy child.
+(Reason: This is a normal color)

 Treatment for Mild Rash or Itching of Penis or Scrotum

-- Since hand-to-penis contact is normal during urination, the rash is probably from an irritant that was on the hands.
+- Rashes can be caused by skin irritants.
+Hand-to-penis contact is normal when passing urine.
+Therefore, the rash is most likely from an irritant that was on the hands.

-- Examples are a plant (e.g., evergreen), chemicals (e.g., insecticides), Fiberglass, detergents, pet saliva or even food.
+- Examples are a plant (such as an evergreen) or chemicals (such as bug repellents).
+Fiberglass, pet saliva or even food can also be irritants.

 - Wash the area once with soap to remove any irritants.

-- For itchy rashes, apply 1% hydrocortisone cream (no prescription needed) 2 times per day for a few days.
+- Do this 2 times per day for a few days.

-- Teach your son that if his hands are dirty, to wash them before urinating.
+- Teach your son to wash his hands if they are dirty.